 Responsibility and legality – why we talk about consent in the first place

 There are some circumstances when the law ignores consent.
 Some sexual acts are illegal because of the identities of the parties involved and the relationship between them.
 Other sexual acts are illegal because of how a person’s body would be treated in them.
 There are also other categories where sexual acts are considered legal or illegal purely because of the context in which they happen.
-I’m not saying all of this is good, but it’s worth being aware of the wider context.
-I’ll come back to some of these later.
+I’m not saying all of these laws are good, but it’s worth being aware of the wider context.
+I’ll come back to some of this later.

-Meanwhile, the rest of the time, consent for sex is used in many places as a measure of responsibility and legality when it comes to sexual acts.
+Meanwhile, the rest of the time, consent for sex is typically used as a measure of responsibility and legality when it comes to sexual acts.

-It is generally taken to be the case that when consent is actively withheld by one person and knowingly overridden by another, that an unlawful act has occurred.
-(Though there are judges who sometimes argue with this.)
+It is generally accepted that when consent is actively withheld by one person and knowingly overridden by another, that an unlawful act has occurred.

 If it were up to me though, I’d raise the bar even higher.
 You see, I don’t think responsibility should just be tied to the person giving or withholding consent.
 I think it should also be linked to the person accepting consent.
 This would put a greater onus of responsibility on, for example, the person with more life experience or sexual experience.
 To take another common scenario, the question would no longer be just about whether a woman was irresponsible to get drunk before having sex, it would also be about whether a man was irresponsible to accept her consent while she was drunk.